Work From Home Cybersecurity: 10 Steps to Avoid Risks

 - Suggestions on how to respond if you suspect a cyber threat,

-- The programs that the employees need to use to create strong passwords, and
+- The programs that the employees need to use to create strong passwords

-There should also be clear documentation for cybersecurity in remote work environments, allowing the workers to follow whenever they’ are in need.
+There should also be clear documentation for how to handle cybersecurity threats when they arise in work from home environments so workers can follow along whenever they are in need.

 4. Use Cloud Applications